anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Imagination is more important than knowledge...
+Quote: Your sacred space is where you can find yourself again and again.

-By: Albert Einstein
+By: Joseph Campbell